MediaMath/screenshooter/README.md

 - View refers to some string value ending in View i.e. `'SomeView'`
 - Date refers to some string value with the format YYYY-MM-DD i.e. `'2015-06-19'`
 - Function refers to some string value representing the name of the image i.e. `'blah.png'`
+  - **NOTE**: The name of this image is meant to be the name of the function that called for a screenshot, this allows ease of use when identifying what took the screenshot and what it is of.
+Hence, it is referred to as function.
 - The value stored at the end of the dictionary is an image of type PIL.Image
 - All mentions of location refer to location within the multi-dimensional dictionary
 - When passing around any location from function to function it is done in the following format